 The call for action comes after thousands of people found themselves stuck when a reported "IT failure caused by a power surge" on Saturday May 27 grounded scores of flights and left services disrupted until Tuesday.

-over BA's power problem claims after energy providers denied there had been a power surge leading to reports that the BA board is now set to demand an independent inquiry into the IT shutdown after its back-up systems also failed.
+Doubts have been raised over BA's power problem claims after energy providers denied there had been a power surge leading to reports that the BA board is now set to demand an independent inquiry into the IT shutdown after its back-up systems also failed.

 Under EU law passengers can claim compensation for travel disruption, worth up to 600 euro (£524) as well as expenses for items such as hotels, meals and phone calls.